Ttricio/teslaClone-07React/README.md

-This is a Tesla Clone website created using React. </br>
+This is a Tesla clone website created using React. </br>
 <a href="https://teslaclone-6c807.web.app/">Live Demo </a>